 I have also completed the necessary training in order to teach in public school in Virginia.
-However, I prefer to provide one-on-one tutoring and enrichment opportunities as these experiences are far more rewarding than classroom teaching.
+However, I prefer to provide one-on-one tutoring and enrichment opportunities as these experiences are far more rewarding than k-12 classroom teaching.

 In addition, I have a solid mathematical background, having taken courses including calculus, linear algebra, differential equations and discrete mathematics.
 I have had a lot of success helping students understand the complexities of statistics, algebra, calculus and trigonometry.
 I feel that the root of my success is my ability to respond to various different learning styles and interests.
 I love to teach, and find that teaching students one-on-one is the most rewarding since we go at the pace of the student and I do not move on from one topic until I feel that the student is comfortable with that topic.
-I am also a native speaker of French and am happy to provide lessons in that language.
-In addition, I am currently in the process of completing a secondary education teaching certification, in order to teach more effectively at the 6-12 level.

 I am a native speaker of French and love to provide lessons in that language, both conversational and writing.
 Learning a new language is both fun and challenging but, most importantly, it requires active practice, with which I am happy to help.
 I have been a professional tutor for five years in biology, math and French, and am currently an adjunct professor in Biology at Blue Ridge Community College, where I was recently recognized for excellence in teaching.
 I have a Master's in Biology from James Madison University, and another in Molecular and Cellular Biology and Biochemistry from